priv-kweihmann/oelint-adv/README.md

  * oelint.var.order - Variable order
  * oelint.var.override - Check if include/append is overriding a variable
  * oelint.var.suggestedvar - Notice on suggested variables
+ * oelint.vars.autorev - The usage of 'AUTOREV' for SRCREV leads to not reproducible builds
  * oelint.vars.bugtrackerisurl - BUGTRACKER should be an URL
+ * oelint.vars.dependsappend - DEPENDS should only be appended, not overwritten
  * oelint.vars.homepageprefix - HOMEPAGE should begin with https:// or http://
  * oelint.vars.multilineident - On a multiline assignment, line indent is desirable
  * oelint.vars.sectionlowercase - SECTION should be lowercase only **[F]**